What is it?

-- Hydrogen Fuel cells that convert chemical energy of hydrogen (combined with oxygen) into electricity
+- Hydrogen Fuel cells that convert the chemical energy of hydrogen (combined with oxygen) into electricity

-Caution: Although burning wood biomass for energy is considered carbon-neutral, its use as a clean source of energy is hotly debated.
-It is justified on the basis that the CO2 released on burning will be sequestered as new trees grow.
-But burning wood releases CO2 instantly and the time lag between sequestration and emission is usually high that elevating the risk of not meeting the Paris Agreement Targets.
+Caution: Although burning wood biomass for energy is considered carbon-neutral, its use as a clean energy source is hotly debated.
+It is justified that the CO2 released on burning will be sequestered as new trees grow.
+But burning wood releases CO2 instantly, and the time lag between sequestration and emission is usually high, elevating the risk of not meeting the Paris Agreement Targets.

-Nuclear Energy is another energy form that produces zero emission.
+Nuclear Energy is another energy form that produces zero-emission.
 But its classification as a renewable source of energy is disputed.
-The fuel that is mostly used (uranium-235) is often considered ‘non-renewable’ and the radioactive waste generated is a long-term threat to the environment.
-Hence, the qualification of nuclear energy as a clean or green source of energy is a topic of debate.
+The fuel mainly used (uranium-235) is often considered 'non-renewable,’ and the radioactive waste generated is a long-term threat to the environment.
+Hence, the qualification of nuclear energy as a clean or green energy source is a topic of debate.

-Disputed renewable energies should be discussed as a secondary point in your analysis, whilst remaining critical.
+Disputed renewable energies should be discussed as a secondary point in your analysis while remaining critical.